 Pike Place Market and the World’s First Starbucks (not to mention flying fish, a beloved piggy bank, buskers, fresh fruits & vegetables….)

-The Market was almost torn down in the 70’s but thanks to the community activism of Peter Steinbruck, it was saved from the wrecking ball and has gone on to become one of our most favorite places to visit.
-Lot’s of artisans, quirky shops and Danny Eskanazi’s Giant Show Museum.
+The Market was almost torn down in the 70’s but thanks to the community activism of Victor Steinbrueck, it was saved from the wrecking ball and has gone on to become one of our most favorite places to visit.
+Lot’s of artisans, quirky shops and Danny Eskanazi’s Giant Shoe Museum.

 Though Lincoln has been sold to another company, the owners of the original Toe Truck have donated it to the Museum of History and Industry.

-For more on the Toe Truck and its ultimate destiny, read Eric Lacitis’ article in the Seattle Times.
+For more on the Toe Truck and its ultimate destiny, read Eric Lacitis’ article in the Seattle Times, “These Little Piggies to Museum”.

 The Fremont Rocket was moved from a defunct surplus shop in Belltown, and local Fremont artists added metalwork, paint, neon and a mural of clouds and galaxies.
 The rocket was erected in 1994 and soon became a fond meeting and gathering place in Fremont, and helped bolster its claims to be the “Center of the Universe”.